‘Woke capitalism’ on the rise – and running into resistance

 “The professional class is the real driver here.
 Their values begin to spread to the wider managerial class,” he says.

 In Disney’s case, empowered workers forced Mr. Chapek to go toe-to-toe with Governor DeSantis.
 Disney now faces the dissolution of Reedy Creek Improvement District, a semi-autonomous area it has run in Florida since 1967.
-And far from Disney’s image being burnished, the row and the company’s response, the row and Disney’s response led to a sharp drop in its consumer reputation in an annual survey of America’s 100 top brands.
+And far from Disney’s image being burnished, the row and the company’s response led to a sharp drop in its consumer reputation in an annual survey of America’s 100 top brands.

 “They’re realizing that letting their employees dictate their position is not a free lunch,” says Professor Paul of Disney’s management.